Jenex Inc. / V2 Roller Skis

 Roller Skiing Basics

-Many roller skiers are looking to continue their Nordic ski training through the snow free months.
-As Roller Skis garner more attention, however, they are gaining interest from people who do not cross-country ski that are looking for fun ways to get outside and exercise.
-For anyone new to roller skiing, there are some things you should know to help you get the most from your roller skis.
+Many cross country skiers are looking to continue their Nordic ski training through the snow- free months.
+As Roller Skis garner more attention, however, they are gaining interest from people who do not cross-country ski but are looking for fun ways to get outside and exercise.
+For anyone new to roller skiing, there are some things you should know to help you get the most from your equipment.

 Skate, Classic or Combi?

 The Skate stride is very similar to ice skating or inline skating, where the skier kicks off from side to side.
 Skate roller skis are shorter than Classic roller skis, with narrower wheels, so they are not as stable as Classic skis.
 In general, skate roller skiing is better suited to experienced in-line skaters or experienced ice skaters with a good sense of balance.
 Keep in mind, also, that the skate stride can take up more road space and may not be suited to narrow paths.